Welcome to CyberLink Member Zone

 Bottom Line

 Sylum Luminar AI is very easy to use, and its powerful AI tools produce extraordinary results in one click.
-However, we found it lacked keyword tagging and facial recognition.
+However, we found it lacked some important tools to organize photos such as keyword tagging and facial recognition.
 If you are in the market for a free Lightroom alternative and rely on tagging to organize your images, try Capture One, PhotoDirector, or Apple Photos.

 Exposure X7 Interface